 "Maybe I can cast Float," I offer, holding out both my hands, already drawing the building blocks of white magic to my fingertips.

 As white magic crackles from my hands, my mind fills with the warmth of Cure.
 Cura.
 Esuna.
-But no Float comes to me; I continue to flip through the same three pages of gentleness in my mind, over and over, then they collapse into darkness.
+But no Float comes to me; I continue to flip through the same three pages of gentle spells, over and over, until even my Cura and Esuna seem to vanish into darkness.

 "Thedarknesswithinyou," Rob chatters, looking half excited, half perturbed.
 "It'sgrowinghot, fieryhot."